gustavRehnholm/wf-attack-vpn/data_analysis/README.md

 # data analysis
 This part is for scripts that extract information about the datasets used.
+They are sorted after which dataset they analyze, background, foreground, merged or WF result (which is not to present graphs)

 ## background traffic analysis
 The background does both consist of unparsed Twitch data, which can be useful if rds-collect will be used more in the future (so one can analyse the data, and remove unnecesary parts, before making the trouble of parsing it).